-More recently he took the mantle of the Juggernaut which makes him even more mental unstable.
+More recently he took the mantle of the Juggernaut, which makes him even more mentally unstable.

 Mother of Champions from The DCU's Great Ten.
 Essentially being prostituted by her country to strange men so that her special gift can be exploited is bad enough, but the children that result from these unions have a lifespan of roughly one week.
 She had never given birth before she had her first 25 boys, and eight days later they were all dead.
 The fact that she remains the picture of motherly dignity and poise is a testament to her emotional strength.

 The "strange men" part is occasionally changed; she's slept with most of the male members of her team, though her heart belongs to Socialist Red Guardsman alone.

 Wolverine has over a century of bad memories starting with his father's murder, and after House of M he remembers all of them.
 His present and — judging by the various bad futures so prevalent in X-Men — his future aren't exactly a romp in the daisies either.
 He copes with all of this by being an active member of several superteams, fixing past mistakes, sleeping with every hooker in Bangkok, and playing pool.